Get Started with Knowledge-Centered Service

 Ursa Major wants to change its current process to reflect KCS methodology.
 So, the team set up a new process for how agents handle customer requests.
 Here are the highlights.

 - Capture.
 The agent captures the customer’s context about the problem.
 How is the customer describing their problem?
 Use the customer’s words.

 - Find.
 The agent searches for a relevant article.
 Have we solved this problem before?
 Can we use an existing article to solve it again?

 - Create.
 If an appropriate article doesn’t exist, trained agents quickly create one using templates that specify an article’s needed fields and structure.
 Maria has already created the page layouts for each kind of article that Ursa Major uses.
 While solving a case, agents fill out fields in the new article template.
-Once they’re done, the article is in place to help with future cases.
-Ada verifies that the article page layouts have all the fields they’ll need for their KCS implementation.
+When they’re done, the article is in place to help with future cases.
+Ada verifies that the article page layouts have all the fields they need for their KCS implementation.

 - Fix or flag.
 If an article exists but needs improvement, agents fix it or flag it.
 Trained agents fix problems in an existing article right away.
 Agents who aren’t yet trained flag incorrect articles so that more experienced agents can fix them.

 - Evolve the process.
 Managers, coaches, and knowledge domain experts track how articles are being used and what agents are doing.
 They use meaningful metrics to constantly improve the process.

 In this video, see how the new methodology works when Ada gets a call from a customer.

 Ursa Major needs tools to support its new way of working.
 That’s where Lightning Knowledge can shine.
 Salesforce Service Cloud and Knowledge are KCS v6-Verified.
 That means Salesforce has undergone a rigorous certification process to make sure that it supports everything an organization requires to implement KCS methodology.